 “It is evidence that the gate-control theory has taken us a long way.
 Yet, as historians of science have pointed out, good theories are instrumental in producing facts that eventually require a new theory to incorporate them.
 And this is what happened.” ~ Melzack, Katz (2013)

-In 1965, Melzack and Wall proposed the GCT, which supported the Specificity, Intensity, and Pattern theories of pain.
-It's kind of like uniting different ideas together in one giant dish of salsa and settling some of the debate that has been going on for over 100 years.
+In 1965, Melzack and Wall proposed the gate control theory, which was built from the ideas of the specificity, intensity, and pattern theories of pain.
+It’s kind of like uniting different ideas together in one giant dish of salsa and settling some of the debate that has been going on for over 100 years.
 It also opened doors to new and effective types of treatments, including TENS, cognitive behavioral therapy, and other forms of neuromodulation, such as peripheral nerve, spinal cord and deep-brain stimulation.
 (3, 9)

-Even though the more recent theories of pain gave us a better and more accurate picture of how pain works, there are some issues that they do not address, such as pain stemming from visceral and deep tissues rather than the skin and non-specific chronic pain.
-(1) Given the unity that the GCT and later the Neuromatrix theory of pain had provided, we manual therapists can use these theories as a guide to explain pain to our clients or patients and to provide quality care based on scientific evidence.
+Even though the more recent theories of pain gave us a better and more accurate picture of how pain works, there are some issues that they do not address, such as psychosocial factors that contribute to chronic pain and how the immune and endocrine systems affect how people feel pain.
+Given the unity that the gate control theory and later the neuromatrix theory of pain had provided, manual therapists can use these theories as a guide to explain pain to their patients and to provide quality care based on good scientific evidence.

 1. Moayedi M, Davis K. Theories of pain: from specificity to gate control.
 J Neurophysiol 109: 5-12, 2013. doi: 10.1152/jn.00457.2012.